jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 }
 ```

-Small sites and maybe some side projects are fine with a small gorup of variables, things get messier when you are in a complex product though.
+Small sites and maybe some side projects are fine with a small group of variables, but things get messier when you are in a complex product.

-In design system and application I worked in the past, we had hundreds of color tokens making maintenance a real burden.
+In design systems and applications I worked in the past, we had hundreds of color tokens, making maintenance a real burden.

-We, humans, struggle a lot with long lists, so you could easily miss the dark version of one of those tokens, misspelled one, or even forget to delete deprecated ones.
+We, humans, struggle a lot with long lists, so you could easily miss the dark version of one of those tokens, misspell one, or even forget to delete deprecated ones.

 ## The new light-dark function

-We were not super used to having functions in CSS.
-We saw them first in new color models, and now it's becoming a pretty common pattern after CSS variables and other features got accepted.
+We saw function notation in CSS first in transform methods and new color models, and now it's becoming a pretty common pattern in newer features.

-For light-dark, this newer syntax allows you to define first the color under the light scheme and later the dark one.
+For light-dark uses this syntax, and allows you to define the color on the light scheme and the dark one for a property or variable in the same line.

 ```css
 :root {